mnit-rtmc/iris/docs/natch.md

 __Message ID__ is used to match polls with responses, but is otherwise not interpreted by the controller (except for `ds` messages, see below).

-Polls for most message types have two forms: __store__ and __query__.
-A store includes all possible parameters, but a query leaves out all parameters marked with a dagger (†).
-The response for both poll forms include __all__ parameters.
+Polls can be made in two forms: __store__ and __query__.
+A store includes all parameters, but a query omits all marked with a dagger (†).
+All parameters are included in responses for both poll forms.

 ### CS - Clock Status